Open House Festival Curatorial Criteria

 Scoring system

-Contributors can champion the festival's mission of being open by letting people into a space or building they wouldn't otherwise be able to get into, or giving them a different experience to what they would normally have in that space or building.
+The best way you can champion the festival's mission is by letting people into a space or building they wouldn't otherwise be able to get into, or giving them a different experience to what they would normally have in that space or building.

 The ways you can open up

-Letting people into a free space that is accessible to the public throughout the year.
+Letting people into a space that is regularly accessible to the public throughout the year for free

 Score 0